 The flexibility of the system which includes the long reaching Fanuc M710iC/20L rail robot and a stationary Fanuc M20iA robot to tend the machines and two LR Mate 200iD robots for supplementary process work, meant that during a very rapid growth period, Columbia was able to respond and meet an increase in demand of 600% units manufactured per day.

-Recognised earlier this year at the 2019 Victorian Manufacturing Hall of Fame Awards for its continued ability to adapt and evolve, this accolade confirms Columbia Australia’s position as one of the nation’s leading manufacturers of precision plastic injection moulded parts and metal components.
+Recognised at the 2019 Victorian Manufacturing Hall of Fame Awards for its continued ability to adapt and evolve, this accolade confirms Columbia Australia’s position as one of the nation’s leading manufacturers of precision plastic injection moulded parts and metal components.

 As Columbia Australia looks to the future, Ryan is confident that the responsive, agile and reliable approach that ASA brings to the partnership will meet Columbia’s ever evolving needs.